jyrihogman/waterheater-laskuri/README.md

 ## Overview

-- Axum HTTP server, currently hosted with AWS App Runner, serves a single endpoint which returns 200 if your device should be turned **on**, and 400 if **off**.
+- Axum HTTP server running in a Lambda behind an API Gateway serves a single endpoint which returns 200 if your device should be turned **on**, and 400 if **off**.
 - Worker lambda which fetches electricity pricing for the current period and stores it
 - Message handler lambda which handles backoff for retrying if new pricing data is not available
 - Pulumi is the chosen IaC framework for the project